pikatoste/test.sh/README.md

 ignored, i.e. ignored errexit context is also ignored ERR trap context.
-Because both the ERR trap and errexit are active at the same time, test.sh assumes that after an ERR trap the shell will exit, but this is not always true; this feature is leveraged to enforce teardown semantics even when SUBSHELL is set to 'never', but can have unexpected effects also.
+Because both the ERR trap and errexit are active at the same time, test.sh assumes that after an ERR trap the shell will exit, but this is not always true; this feature is leveraged to enforce teardown semantics and support FAIL_FAST false, but can have unexpected effects also.
 The exact situation when this happens is in command substitutions (`$(...)` or `` `...` `` expressions) evaluated in the argument list of a command.
 For example, consider the expression `my_function $(false; true)`.
 The `false` command will trigger the ERR trap and, because of errexit, `true` will not execute, but the call to `my_function` will